pyloid/docs/api/javascript-frontend/eventapi.md

 ## EventAPI (JavaScript) Documentation

-`EventAPI` provides methods for handling events in JavaScript frontend that originate from Python in Pylon applications.
+`EventAPI` provides methods for handling events in JavaScript frontend that originate from Python in Pyloid applications.
 This API allows you to receive and manage events sent from Python in the frontend.

-To execute Python from JavaScript, you need to use `PylonAPI`.
-For more details, refer to the [PylonAPI documentation](../python-backend/pylonapi.md).
+To execute Python from JavaScript, you need to use `PyloidAPI`.
+For more details, refer to the [PyloidAPI documentation](../python-backend/pyloidapi.md).

 ### Usage

-Methods of `EventAPI` can be called using `window.pylon.EventAPI.<methodName>()`.
+Methods of `EventAPI` can be called using `window.pyloid.EventAPI.<methodName>()`.

 ***